JohnPickerill/tutor/poetry.md

 But, now that I&#39;m perfectly sure I have none,
 Why, I do it again and again.&quot;

 &quot;You are old,&quot; said the youth, &quot; as I mentioned before,
 And have grown most uncommonly fat;
 Yet you turned a back somersault in at the door—
 Pray, what is the reason of that?&quot;

 &quot;In my youth,&quot; said the sage, as he shook his grey locks,
 &quot;I kept all my limbs very supple
 By the use of this ointment—one shilling the box—
 Allow me to sell you a couple?&quot;

 &quot;You are old,&quot; said the youth, &quot; and your jaws are too weak
 For anything tougher than suet;
 Yet you finished the goose, with the bones and the back—
 Pray, how did you manage to do it?&quot;

 &quot;In my youth,&quot; said his father, &quot;I took to the law,
 And argued each case with my wife;
 And the muscular strength, which it gave to my jaw,
 Has lasted the rest of my life.&quot;

 &quot;You are old,&quot; said the youth, &quot;one would hardly suppose
 That your eye was steady as ever;
 Yet, you balanced an eel on the end of your nose—
 What made you so awfully clever?&quot;

 &quot;I have answered three questions, and that is enough,&quot;
 Said his father. &quot;Don&#39;t give yourself airs!
 Do you think I can listen all day to such stuff?
 Be off, or I&#39;ll kick you downstairs!

+---

-Make your own Poem
+## Make your own Poem

 Now it’s time for you to have a try.
-Here is a title and a sentence to start you
+Here is a title and a sentence to start you off…….

-off……..

-Winter
+*Winter*

 I think Winter’s far too cold
 The wind blows in the trees

----

 Now you can carry on!
 We will post our favourites on the website

+---

 ## Limericks